 Participation of older adults in research is crucial to medical advances.
 Life expectancy continues to rise and most Americans live well into their late 70s.
 This increase can be attributed to the practice of research which has led to the development of vaccines, antibiotics, and medications to prevent, treat, and manage ongoing health issues.

 By participating in research, patients are able to play a more active role in their healthcare.
 The majority of research is conducted in younger, healthy populations.
 This creates a disadvantage and medical injustice for older Americans.
 Participating in research helps to bridge this gap by allowing older adults to take control of their independence and encourages medical advances that benefit generations to come.

-The Pepper Center Community-Dwelling Research Registry has over 2,300 community-dwelling participants 60 years of age and older.
-Participants who choose to participate in the Claude D. Pepper Community Registry will consent to be contacted for participation in Pepper-approved research studies.
-These participants will be followed yearly to update contact information, mobility and balance status, and basic health information.
-This registry has helped over 100 studies with recruitment.
+The Pepper Center Community Research Registry has more than 2,300 community-dwelling participants 60 years of age and older.
+Participants who choose to participate in the Claude D. Pepper Community Registry consent to be contacted for participation in Pepper-approved research studies.
+These participants are followed yearly to update contact information, mobility and balance status, and basic health information.
+This registry has helped more than 100 studies with recruitment.

 The Community Registry is comprised of two phases of access:

 A key element of the Pittsburgh Pepper Center is the Platinum Research Registry for Senior-Living Residents.
 The registry includes a voluntary network of regional senior-living facilities and communities which aims to provide a centralized resource for the promotion of research among older adults residing in senior-living.
 The registry increases communication between investigators and senior-living facility administration and is currently comprised of all UPMC Senior Communities and 15 non-UPMC facilities in the region.